kirstydevlin1/ordered_jobs_exercise/README.md

 I started building on my knowledge by completing the Ruby curriculum on codecademy,challenging myself using katas such as fizzbuzz and continued to re-learn concepts before approaching the ordered_jobs kata.

-## Getting started
+## Getting started :unlock:

 - Firstly I created a folder locally ```'ordered_jobs'```
-- initialised git using ```git init```
+- Initialised git using ```git init```
-- installed ```gem install rspec```
+- Installed ```gem install rspec```
-- contiued ```rspec --init```
+- Contiued to add ```rspec --init```
 - Created files: ```lib / ordered_lists.rb```
 - Commited all changes incrementally to remote origin (github)

-## TDD
+## TDD :ocean:

-I tried to ensure that I followed the TDD principles as closely as possible, passing 3 of 6 challenge.
+- I tried to ensure that I followed the TDD principles as closely as possible, passing 3 of 6 challenge.
 I then hit a brick wall at part 4 when I introduced 'class' after part 3.

-If I had more time to complete the exercise, I would approach each challenge individually and sort the problem I had with my undefined method in class.
+## On reflection

+I had bitten off more than I could chew, attempting a new language, in a short space of time.
+However, I did really enjoy it!

 Given another opportunity or more time, I would also look into converting the jobs into symbols and being able to sort them with matching hashes to complete challenge 5.
 I would also refactor the methods and make the code read easier and function better.
 Adding if/that statements that equal certain jobs and error when matching others would also be a consideration for the future.